rwilliams/jrubywiki/CallingJavaFromJRuby.md

   NoMethodError: private method `open' called for Java::JavaIo::File:Class

-If instead you create a module called <tt>JavaIO</tt> and include the package in the module definition:
+If instead you create a module called `JavaIO` and include the package in the module definition:

   module JavaIO
     include_package "java.io"